 - What chapters are anticipated for the dissertation.

 The proposal should be around 15-20 single-spaced pages (or 30-40) pages double-spaced).
 This length was chosen to provide sufficient space for the student to describe the project in a way that permits the committee to provide meaningful feedback, while also permitting the student to prepare the proposal early enough to have the feedback inform the project.
 However, there is flexibility in this format and the student should check with their supervisory committee if another format makes more sense for their case.
-To ensure a high quality discussion, the student should distribute the dissertation proposal, title, and abstract to the supervisory committee at least 3 weeks prior to the discussion date.
+To ensure a high quality discussion, the student should distribute the dissertation proposal to the supervisory committee at least 2 weeks prior to the discussion date.